A story that Mixes fact and fiction, humour and serious topics, by Diana Holbourn

 Becky's English was far from perfect; after all, how could it have been very good when so many of the words people use are for things she'd never seen in her life.
 Besides, she hadn't heard the words all that clearly in the womb, what with all the gurgling going on in her mother's stomach and the sound of her heart beating.
 She'd had to work things out as best she could.
 But there were some early misunderstandings after her mum brought her home from hospital.

-For instance, when she was still in her mum's womb, she'd always noticed that the gurgling sounds coming from her mum's stomach increased after she said words like 'dinner', and thought that after people said those words, they must have to say the following words making that sound, because she didn't realise they were only random stomach rumblings, not made deliberately.
-So sometimes in the few weeks after her mum brought her home, after she used the word 'dinner' herself, she tried to imitate those noises as best she could.
-Her mother laughed.
+For instance, when she was still in her mum's womb, she'd always noticed that the gurgling sounds coming from her mum's stomach increased after she said words like 'dinner', and she assumed that after people said those words, they must have to say the following words making that sound, because she didn't realise they were only involuntary stomach rumblings, not at all made deliberately.
+So sometimes in the few weeks after her mum brought her home, after she used the word 'dinner' herself, Becky tried to imitate those noises as best she could.
+Her mum laughed.
 Becky didn't understand why.
-Soon though, she noticed that her mum didn't make any noises like that that were audible from outside her after all after she said words like 'dinner', so she thought the noises must just be private noises, only audible to people on the inside; and she stopped trying to imitate them.
+Soon though, she noticed that her mum didn't make any noises like that after all - at least none that were audible from outside her - after she said words like 'dinner', so she thought the noises must just be private noises, only audible to people on the inside; and she stopped trying to imitate them.

 Her mum told her she was too young, that it would be months before she could start eating the same kinds of food as her, because her digestive system wasn't developed enough.

 Becky said, "OK, but then, could I have milk that tastes of your food sometimes?
-Tell you what: Eat foods with very strong flavours, and then maybe the flavours will come out in your milk; it'll still be milk, but it'll be a bit more like I'm eating the foods you're eating."
+Tell you what: Eat foods with very strong flavours, and then maybe the flavours will come out in your milk; it'll still be milk, but it'll be a bit more similar to the foods you're eating."